Joaos3092/Genetic-data-analysis/README.md

 analyses become limited to those clusters of variation present in a given data set, all isolated samples being assigned as outliers
 (see notebook **4**, section I).
 It is possible for samples from the same reference populations to be unevenly distributed among local clusters.
 It is further possible for local clusters to be populated by samples from different populations.
-In this context, we need to know how the relative presence of reference samples will affect their assignment through KDE.
+In this context, we need to know how the relative presence of reference samples at a given cluster will affect their assignment through KDE.
 However, because we are now dealing with structured populations we can no longer rely on the *Fst* measure to interpret variation in error rate.
 This is the reason for the development of the overlap measure.

 In notebook **9b** we explore the impact of asymmetric overlap of structured populations on both pure and intermediate classification (see notebook **6**).